macCesar/imgconvert-cli/readme.md

 8. **Resize All Images in a Directory to a Specific Width and Height**

-   To resize all images in a directory to a width of 800 pixels and a height of 600 pixels:
+   To resize all images in a directory to a width of 800 pixels and a height of 600 pixels, this will crop the images from the center:

    ```bash
    imgconvert source_folder -w=800 -h=600